Bartending License: A Beginner’s Guide on How to Get One

 The certification course teaches you all the state laws and best practices in the field.
-It also provides you with a legal cover so that you get jobs that pay you according to the industry standard.
+It also provides you with legal cover so that you get jobs that pay you according to the industry standard.

 What States Require A Bartending License?

 Almost half of all US states require would-be bartenders to hold a state-issued bartending license.
-If you’re old enough to serve, you will be eligible for a license.
+If you’re old enough to serve, you will be eligible for a certificate.
 Even if you’re working in a state where a license is not required, it is always prudent to obtain one since it gives you leverage over other bartenders.

 It is important for newcomers to get certified before they start working as a bartender, especially if they want long-term careers.

 Here’s a quick list of some states where a bartending license is required:

 - Washington: Requires Mandatory Alcohol Server Training (MAST) Permit

 - Oregon: Requires Oregon Liquor Control Commission (OLCC) Permit